 It occurs when the womb lining, or endometrium, is found outside the womb.
 This tissue behaves in the same way as it does inside the womb- growing during the menstrual cycle in response to estrogen- in anticipation of an egg being fertilized and shedding as blood when there is no pregnancy.
 However, when it grows on the outside of the womb, it is trapped and cannot leave the body as menstruation.
 This often causes severe pain.
-Other synptoms can also arise including IBS and other digestive symptoms, migraines/headaches, and anxiety and/or depression.
+Other symptoms can also arise including IBS and other digestive symptoms, migraines/headaches, and anxiety and/or depression.
 The lining can also stick to other organs, sometimes leading to infertility.
-The cause is unknown and there is no actual cure- this treatment plan will aim to manage your endometriosis- to lessen symptoms, slow down the disease progression, and/or decrease the reoccurrence post-surgery.
+The cause is unknown and there is no actual cure.

 Dietary: Eat a diet rich in omega 3’s, antioxidants, iron, fermented foods, anti-inflammatory foods and fibre.
 Exclude foods that are known to aggravate inflammatory conditions such as processed foods, sugar and deep fried foods.

 Lifestyle: regular light exercise is encouraged including yoga, walking or pilates.
 Switch to natural cleaning products and cosmetics, as the chemicals in unnatural products can disrupt the endocrine system; exacerbating conditions that oestrogen is involved in such as endometriosis.